 Personal trainers offer the complete skillset you’ll need to be able to accomplish your fitness goals, implement meaningful lifestyle changes, and ultimately become a healthier individual.

-Or, if you’d prefer to be self-sufficient, then take that step yourself and qualify as a PT with OriGym’s exceptional personal training diploma.
+If you’d prefer to be self-sufficient, take that step yourself and qualify as a PT with OriGym’s exceptional personal training diploma.
 You’ll learn everything you need to know to be a successful and prosperous personal trainer in as little as 4 weeks.